3 The complex art of simplicity

 - Using six levers to strive for simplicity

-Now, let’s turn to another essential dimension in the rosette of beautiful code: simplicity.
+Let’s turn to another essential dimension in the rosette of beautiful code—simplicity.
 Simplicity is widely recognized among developers by the famous acronym KISS, which stands for “Keep It Simple, Stupid.”
-If you prefer a softer version, it can also mean “Keep It Short and Simple,” or, for a more playful take, “Keep It Sweet and Simple.”
+If you prefer a softer version, it can mean “Keep It Short and Simple,” or for a more playful take, “Keep It Sweet and Simple.”
 In any case, the idea remains the same: whether it’s short, sweet, or even stupid, it must be simple.

-We’ll first explore what complexity is, how it creeps into code, and how to measure it.
-Then, we’ll introduce six concrete levers you can use to strive for simplicity.
-Each lever addresses a specific dimension of complexity and offers hands-on strategies to restore clarity to your codebase.
+The best way to understand simplicity is to begin with complexity.
+First, we’ll explore what complexity is, how it creeps into code, and how to measure it.
+Then, we’ll examine six concrete levers that can help you achieve simplicity.
+Each lever addresses a specific dimension of complexity and offers hands-on strategies for restoring clarity to your codebase.